Understanding Tinnitus

 🧩 Causes of Tinnitus

-Ear-Related Causes (Most Common)
+Ear-Related Causes

-Wax (Cerumen) Impaction
+Wax Impaction

-Noise-Induced Hearing Loss (NIHL)
+Noise-Induced Hearing Loss

-Age-Related Hearing Loss (Presbycusis)
+Age-Related Hearing Loss

 Menière’s Disease

-Otitis Media (Middle Ear Infection)
+Otitis Media

 Otosclerosis

-Abnormal bone growth fixing the stapes (stirrup bone), causing conductive hearing loss and low-frequency tinnitus.
-More common in young women.
-Surgically correctable (stapedectomy).
+Abnormal stapes bone growth causing conductive hearing loss and low-frequency tinnitus.
+Surgically correctable.

-Systemic & Other Causes
+Systemic Causes

 Ototoxic Medications